kyma-project/kyma/docs/security/03-06-certificate-management.md

 - Legacy
 - User-Provided

-The xip mode has to be enabled manually, the other modes are auto-detected.
+The xip mode has to be enabled manually, the other modes are auto-detected, but can be also set manually with the help of overrides.
 You also can disable built-in cert-manager by setting a global [override](link to overrides docs) `global.certificates.manager.enabled: "false"`.

 ## Modes